oyrx/PHBS_MLF_2019_Project/README.md

 <!--------------- 4 --------------->
 <h2 id="4">4.
 Data cleaning</h2>

-The prediction target of this study is the **is_canceled** indicator (0-1 variable), the data set contains a total of 31 dimensions of information.
+Target variable in this study is **is_canceled** (0/1) and features are available from 31 different dimensions.
 Among them, all 30 dimensions are discrete variables, and only **adr** (Average Daily Rate) is a continuous variable.

-Because the data set owner has done preliminary data cleaning work, the data set quality is high.
-After statistics, it is found that there is no need to do too much data cleaning work, only a small amount of vacant values need to be filled.
-The data cleaning work done this time mainly includes:
+Thanks to preliminary data cleaning by the owner of data, only a small amount of vacant values need to be filled.
+More specifically, the data cleaning procedure includes:

 - Fill the na value of the children factor.
 Considering that the children and babies factor have a small difference and the vacancy values of the children field are very few, they are filled directly with the babie field.
 - The other fields with vacant values are all categorical fields.
 Here we want to retain as many features as possible, so fill in the vacant values as **'undefined'** and do not delete them.